 Baron & Budd Lipitor lawyers are looking into claims that Lipitor, a drug used to lower cholesterol levels, is allegedly associated with a higher risk of developing type 2 diabetes.
 If you or a loved one was diagnosed with type 2 diabetes while taking Lipitor, you may be able to file a Lipitor lawsuit.

 Baron & Budd’s Lipitor lawyers are some of the most experienced in the country.
-With over 35 years of experience protecting the rights of people against the wrongdoing of large companies, our law firm continues its strong track record today.
+With almost 40 years of experience protecting the rights of people against the wrongdoing of large companies, our law firm continues its strong track record today.
 In the 1990s our firm was instrumental in the litigation surrounding the diet drug Fen-Phen, resulting in a global settlement valued at over $1.275 billion.

 More recently, our lawyers represented over 7,000 patients allegedly harmed by the diabetes drug Avandia.
 Our lawyers also represent numerous states in litigation against GlaxoSmithKline regarding the deceptive advertising of Avandia.
 Firm shareholder Burton LeBlanc was also appointed to serve on the leadership committee in the GranuFlo/NaturaLyte litigation known as the Plaintiffs Steering Committee (PSC).
 The PSC helps oversee all of the activities in the litigation and works on behalf of all consumers involved in the lawsuit.